anooprav7/iterm2-zsh-config/README.md

-control + e             -   Move the cursor to the end of the command line control + u             -   Clears the entirety of the line control + k             -   Clear the line that appears after the cursor
+control + e             -   Move the cursor to the end of the command line control + u             -   Clears the entirety of the line control + k             -   Clear the line that appears after the cursor command + k             -   clears the console.
+Same as clear in console command + t             -   New tab in terminal

 ```